renemarc/home-assistant-config/README.md

 ### Human interfaces
 - **Flic button on nightstand** for trigerring _good morning_ and _nap time_ actions, as well as bedroom light control, depending on current state and click sequence.
 - **[Homebridge](https://github.com/nfarina/homebridge)** for using some key sensors and devices with iPhones (only if using the same VLAN though).
-- **[Home Assistant Companion](https://itunes.apple.com/us/app/home-assistant-companion/id1099568401?mt=8) iPhone app** for full UI access in the palm of my hand.
-Muahahaha!
+- **[Home Assistant Companion](https://itunes.apple.com/us/app/home-assistant-companion/id1099568401?mt=8) iPhone app** for full UI access in the palm of my hand. _Muahahaha!__
 - **[HADashboard](https://home-assistant.io/docs/ecosystem/hadashboard/)** for wall-mounted tablet, featuring indoor sensors reports, transit schedules, weather forecast and radar/sattelite maps, wrapped in an obvious navigation scheme for much UX goodness.
-You'll like!
+Have a look at [`/appdeamon/dashboards`](appdeamon/dashboards), you'll like!

 ### Task list